 Example of Gaslighting Among Close Friends

 Someone accuses a close friend of being selfish when they want to spend a holiday with their significant other instead of with them.
 They might make up lies that other mutual friends have said similar things behind their back, or cite other made-up examples of this behavior.
-This is classic behavior of a toxic friend.
 This friend always needs the other person to put them first, do everything with them, tell them everything, and agree on all matters.
 They may take credit for decisions their friend makes saying they were the ones who suggested it, or distort memories of bad things that have happened because they didn’t take their advice.

 Example of an Abusive Mother Gaslighting

-An abusive mother portrays themselves in public as loving and caring, even though they are actually mean, abusive, and neglectful.
-When the mother is abusive at home, she will often yell at the child, scream, and even hit the child.
+An abusive mother portrays themselves in public as loving and caring, even though they are actually mean or neglectful.
+When the mother is abusive at home, she will often yell at the child, scream, and even hit them.
 Later on, she will act as if this never happened, making up other stories to the child about how they got certain bruises.
-The mother will often tell the child that things they remember are just their “imagination” and warn them that if they tell other people these things, they will believe the child is crazy and lock them away.
+The mother might tell the child that things they remember are just their “imagination” and warn them that if they tell other people these things, they will believe the child is crazy and lock them away.

 Example of a Boss Gaslighting an Employee